botman/docs/web-widget.md

 ### Usage with BotMan Studio

 If you use BotMan Studio - using the web widget could not be simpler.
-It already includes the web driver it automatically comes with a view and route to use in combination with the web widget.
+It already includes the web driver which comes with a view and route to use in combination with the web widget.
 Simply add the Javascript snippet to your website:

 ```html